sunakshijalan/library-management-system-java/README.md

 ## Concepts Used

 * Java
-* Arrays / ArrayList
+* Arrays
 * Methods
 * Loops
 * Conditional Statements
-* Object-Oriented Programming (if applicable)
+* Object-Oriented Programming

 ## How to Run

 1. Clone the repository
 2. Open the project in VS Code
-3. Compile:
+3. Compile: Library.java

-javac Library.java

-4. Run:
+4. Run: Library

-java Library

 ## Sample Menu